muhme/quote_wordpress/test/README.md

 # Tests

-To ensure the integrity and reliability of the WordPress plugin `zitat-service`, the `tests` subfolder contains a test suite.
+To ensure the integrity and reliability of the WordPress plugin `zitat-service`, the `test` subfolder contains a test suite.
 An overview of the plugin can be found in the [../README.md](../README.md) file in the parent directory.

 ## Test Environment